Skip to content

 Using a Deaf lens at Microsoft

-Designing at Microsoft, I often think about my lived experience and bringing empathy to the mismatches I face daily.
+As a designer at Microsoft, I often think about my lived experience and bringing empathy to the mismatches I face daily.
 I may be an avid user of technology, but there is plenty of room for technology to grow and fill accessibility gaps.
 I advocate for accessibility not because I want to, but because I have to.
-Design should be about how Deaf people experience the world, anticipating every need, and shifting left to prevent issues later in the product cycle.
+Design should be about how Deaf people experience the world, anticipating every need, and shifting to prevent issues later in the product cycle.
 Differing lived experiences inform our unique perspectives, creating an exchange that can open opportunities.
 Overlooked problems get discovered and the approach to solving them become very mindful and effective.

 As a profession, design has evolved tremendously in the past few years, moving from the aspirational towards the functional.
 UX mismatches in the systems we use still exist because, while they’re made based on a very wide set of users, they still lack all of the necessary elements for me to be accommodated.
 To solve these problems, we sometimes need to focus on “design for one and solve for many.”
 In other words, when we focus on designing for a single problem (or disability), it helps us to navigate the problem space writ large using empathy, our lived experiences, and leveraging co-design principles.

-Part of what catalyzed many recent changes in design thinking was the 2020 Pandemic and rapid transition to remote work.
-For Deaf folks, we quickly found that video conferencing was the great equalizer because for once we were on equal footing with our peers.
+Part of what catalyzed many recent changes in design thinking was the 2020 pandemic and rapid transition to remote work.
+Deaf folks quickly found that video conferencing was the great equalizer because for once we were on equal footing with our peers.
 Meetings were more mindful and easier to track because people couldn’t talk over each other.
 This made work easier for Deaf people as others modified their behaviors to ensure clear audio or taking turns when speaking in meetings.
 Deaf people could also rely on captions to figure out who was speaking or catch the dropped information that interpreters may miss due to accents or things being lost in translation.
 For the first time, millions of people were experiencing Deaf gain.
-Communication and human connection through technology was improved by the Deaf community because anyone could use those features (including folks forced to mute their audio thanks to a screaming kid in the background!).
+Communication and human connection through technology was improved by the Deaf community because anyone could use those features (including folks forced to mute their audio thanks to a screaming kid in the background).

 A virtual meeting screen with video feeds of six participants, chat messages on the right, and someone's video highlighted on the left with a man and woman signing to each other.
 The participants are engaged in a discussion about client options.